Internet Safety for Kids

 Internet Accountability: The Covenant Eyes Filter provides the following options: Decide the times of day the Internet may be used, and how much time per day or per week the Internet may be surfed under each username.
 Choose whether to block or to allow specific websites specific to each username.
 This software can be used to help block instant messaging, file sharing, and other protocols.
 The basic Covenant Eyes Accountability feature teaches safe browsing habits.
 Just knowing that an extra set of eyes in watching, encourages your family members to be responsible when surfing the internet.

-For complete control, especially for younger children or for those times you are not available to monitor computer activity, explore parental control apps that actually blocks access to inappropriate content online.
+For complete control, especially for younger children or for those times you are not available to monitor computer activity, ensure internet safety for kids using installations that block access to inappropriate content online.
+These solutions will come in the form of an app for mobile devices or software for computers and lap tops.

 Internet safety for kids should be the first priority of any parent or guardian when seeking protection of children online.
 It certainly can be a balance to juggle freedom on the internet with a safe level of online restrictions.
 Implement safe search using a kids search engine along with a filtering software program.
 Safe Search for Kids is designed to work hand in hand with supervision by parents and educators.